demetcaliskan/demetcaliskan/README.md

 - 🎓 I'm currently studying Computer Engineering at Mef University.
 - 🚀 I’m currently learning Frontend Development with React and Machine Learning with Python.
-- 🎃 I’m currently working as a SEO Specialist.
+- 🎃 I’m currently working as a SEO & ASO Analyst.

 ### Contact with me via these platforms!